The RHELAC Team

 Joanne Burt completes PEP audit on regular basis and reports to field teams.
 Helps to co-ordinate events and manages the administration of the Pupil Premium funding.
-Joanne is assisted by Caroline Codd.

 Gail Waldon offers advice to young people about Post 16 options.
 Provides on-going monitoring and evaluation of placements and qualifications post 16.

 Wendy Jackson, Amelia Taylor and Victoria Hall are involved with Statutory Assessments, monitoring data, providing links with Educational Psychology Service and advising other members of team and schools.

 Karen Logan is a qualified counsellor offering an integrative approach to counselling young people, their carers and families experiencing a range of emotional difficulties.
 Offering emotional support and advice to school staff or other professionals involved with young people.